ENRIQUE LÓPEZ

 Enrique López

-Santa Cruz de Ribadulla Wind Orchestra [
+Santa Cruz de Ribadulla Wind Orchestra [Album: "Música de Onte | Música de Hoxe"]

-album: Música de onte.
-Música de hoxe. – 2016]
+Música de Onte.
+Música de Hoxe

-Conducted by José Rodríguez Ramos
+Conductor | José Rodríguez Ramos

-There are some innovations in 'Enrique López' with respect to the original concert pasodoble form.
-It is approached here from new dimensions in terms of structure, harmony, and orchestration.
-In terms of structure, it possesses an extensive introduction that works as a 'micro-pasodoble,' with its own introduction, ABAB and coda.
-The second bridge between the Trio sections is an exact repetition of the first section of the introduction.
-With respect to harmony, the piece features the use of polychords, modal interchanges, and cluster textures.
+There are several innovations introduced in Enrique López with respect to the traditional concert pasodoble form, approached here from new dimensions of structure, harmony, and orchestration.
+In terms of structure, Enrique López features an extended Introduction that functions as a “micro-pasodoble” in itself; that is, it contains its own Introduction, an ABAB layout, and a Coda.
+The Dogfight (Bridge) that appears between the TRIO sections is an exact repetition of the opening of the Introduction, and an additional Bridge is inserted between sections BB and the TRIO, constructed entirely from the accompaniment material of the First Sections (micro-pasodoble of the Introduction and the AA).
+With respect to its harmony, Enrique López features the use of polychords, modal interchanges, and cluster textures.
 Finally, its orchestration is richly written, with a notable emphasis on the use of a xylophone duo as a counterpoint to the theme in the Trio section, making it the first pasodoble ever written using this configuration.